CHM Student Resolution Advocate

 Christine Shafer, MD

-The College of Human Medicine Student Resolution Advocate provides to CHM students and to faculty who are experiencing distress related to their experience with CHM students a confidential, professional encounter that promotes fairness, ensures respect for all individuals, facilitates communication, and assists students and their faculty in reaching understandable resolutions.
+The College of Human Medicine Student Resolution Advocate provides service to CHM students and to faculty who are experiencing distress related to their experience with CHM students.
+Contact will provide a confidential, professional encounter that promotes fairness, ensures respect for all individuals, facilitates communication, and assists students and their faculty in reaching understandable resolutions.

 Students and faculty may initiate confidential* contact with the Student Resolution Advocate using the Professional Concerns and Mistreatment Report (PCMR) or the Concern/Comment/Question form to make a detailed report or to submit a question, comment, or concern.
 All communications about experiences with CHM are welcome.
 No identifiable information is generated by the form and no response can be sent back to the sender unless that information is included on the form by the sender.
 The forms are reviewed by the CHM Student Resloution Advocate only.